Davide Santon: Inter Milan

 At the age of 14, Santon joined Inter Milan's youth system from Ravenna.
 He started out as a winger before moving into a defensive role.
 After helping the Inter Milan under-20 side win the 2006–07 Campionato Nazionale Primavera and reaching the final play-off for a second consecutive season, he was called up to join the first team for the 2008–09 pre-season training in South Tyrol and training sessions during the first half of the season.

-José Mourinho first named Santon in the line up for a September Champions League match against Panathinaikos and the next three games, but did not use him.
+José Mourinho first named Santon in the line-up for a September Champions League match against Panathinaikos and the next three games, but did not use him.
 On 21 January 2009, Santon made his debut in the Coppa Italia quarter-final win against Roma, playing the entire match.
 Four days later, he made his Serie A debut in a 1–0 victory against Sampdoria.
 He made his European debut in the home draw against Manchester United, tasked with marking Cristiano Ronaldo.
 Santon garnered praise for his performance prompting Ronaldo to comment, "I was impressed by Santon, he is a really interesting lad and a great footballer."
 Mourinho praised Santon for his personality and tactical versatility and Santon was handed the starting role for the next game.
 He started 13 league games and made two substitute appearances, thus winning his first senior honour, the Serie A title.

-Santon had also become subject of praise by former Italy national team head coach Marcello Lippi in 2009, who described Santon as, "A predestined player that reminds him of a young Paolo Maldini."
+Santon had also become the subject of praise by former Italy national team head coach Marcello Lippi in 2009, who described Santon as, "A predestined player that reminds him of a young Paolo Maldini."

 Santon made his first appearance for Inter in the 2009–10 season against Parma in the third game of the season, and subsequently started the game against Cagliari the following week.
 He was out until the New Year after sustaining a right knee lateral meniscus injury while on international duty.
 He made his return in January as a substitute against Bari and was called back into the starting eleven to replace the injured Cristian Chivu.
 However, his return was short-lived as he injured the same knee again after returning too soon from the previous injury and required surgery, thus sidelining him for another three to five weeks.

 During the 2010–11 season, Santon first served as an understudy of Cristian Chivu, but after Maicon's injury (and a later injury to Chivu), Santon returned to the starting line-up in November (save for the Derby della Madonnina against Milan and matchday 5 of the Champions League).
 He then played twice as a right wing-forward due to the injury crisis at Inter, the first one in a 5–2 win against Parma.
-In that match, manager Rafael Benítez preferred Iván Córdoba and Javier Zanetti in both full back positions, as well as for the Champions League against Twente.
+In that match, manager Rafael Benítez preferred Iván Córdoba and Javier Zanetti in both full-back positions, as well as for the Champions League against Twente.